planetrobbie/terraform-vault-onboard/README.md

 This repository is for demonstration purpose but could be extended to support production workflows.
 We will be using [Postman](https://www.postman.com/) to automate the overall workflow, Postman will cascade all the Terraform Enterprise (TFE) or Cloud (TFC) API calls but any other orchestrator could also be leveraged to reach the same goal.

+## Disclaimer

+Interacting with Vault from Terraform causes any secrets that you read and write to be persisted in both Terraform's state file and in any generated plan files.
+For any Terraform module that reads or writes Vault secrets, these files should be treated as sensitive and protected accordingly.

+As of today both Terraform Cloud and Enterprise store the state file encrypted and restrict who can get access to the cleartext version.
+But that may not be enough, in such a case we advice to only drive the structure automation (namespacing, mounting secret engines, ...) using this workflow, the secret injection can be done out of band.

 ## Requirements:

 * [Terraform 0.13.1+](https://www.terraform.io/)